Another undocumented mom faces immigration check-in

 Immigration officers told Lino to return July 11, suitcases packed and plane ticket in hand.

-In other words, her deportation date is set for July 11.
+In other words, her deportation date is set.

 Inside the ICE office, Britzy had suffered a panic attack.